-It is just assumed that the effects of explicit sexual imagery are negative.
+It is widely assumed that the effects of explicit sexual imagery are negative.
 Thus, it is reasoned, society is obliged to take measures to control access to these images.

 But, there is a problem.

 Contrary to popular opinion, empirical research does not support a relationship between nonviolent sexual imagery (including adult pornography) and sex crimes.
 At the same time, as we will see, there are negative aspects to pornography -- but they may not be what you think.

 Today, even some conservative religious leaders admit that

 it is media violence and

 not sex that constitutes the larger social and moral threat.

 Sexual Images and Sex Crimes